 From about seasons 9/10, Moe and Kirk van Houten become two of the major Butt Monkeys of the show.

 Homer himself has his moments of Butt Monkeying.
 From his frequent injuries (which reached the point that the Behind the Music parody stated that Homer became addicted to painkillers due to said injuries), humiliating situations (such as losing his clothing, getting covered in mud, running into other campers which led to him being chased and captured, and being examined by scientists because they thought he was Big Foot) and general bad luck and mistreatment.
-Granted he usually really deserves it (and most of the time causes it).
+Granted he often deserves it.
+Many of the couch gags end with him killed, maimed, or humiliated.

 (family sits on the couch) Lisa:(looks at the camera) What?
 Can't we just sit on the couch with anything weird happening?
 Homer:(hit by a spear) Do'h!